Meet Our Collina Italiana Family

-Born in Milan and moved to Varese at the age of 11.
+Born in Milan, Linda moved to Varese at the age of 11.
 She earned a Master Degree in Literal & Scientific translation in both English and French after graduating in Translation and Interpretation at ILSIT – Varese.
-She attended language courses in Ireland, Belgium, England, France, USA and has accomplished fluency in English, Spanish and French.
+She has attended language courses in Ireland, Belgium, England, France, USA and has accomplished fluency in English, Spanish and French.

-She has worked as a simultaneous/consecutive interpreter for American and Italian writers, TV networks, radio stations and universities.
-In 2013 she moved to the US, where she specialized in medical and court interpretation and proofreading.
+Linda has worked as a simultaneous/consecutive interpreter for American and Italian writers, TV networks, radio stations, and universities.
+In 2013, she moved to the US where she specialized in medical and court interpretation and proofreading.

-Born and raised in Milan, graduated in Public Relations and Business Communication from the IULM University, a private university in Milan.
-Barbara is a tutor of Italian language and history, designs and implements lesson plans using audio and visual resources, interactive games, group projects, films, and music.
+Born and raised in Milan, Barbara graduated in Public Relations and Business Communication from IULM University, a private university in Milan.
+Barbara, a tutor of Italian language and history, designs and implements lesson plans using audio and visual resources, interactive games, group projects, films, and music.
 Passionate about Italian language and culture, she promotes learning through fun, engaging, and educational experiences, and uses Italian dialects to support linguistic acquisition and cultural competence.